 All’s well that ends well.

 One of the sayings my mom often repeated to me when things got tough was, “All’s well that ends well.”
 Growing up, I always took it as a comforting phrase, but it wasn’t until I went through the hardest experience of my life that I truly understood it’s meaning.
 Back when I was in the final stretch of earning my teaching credential, the world seemed to collapse.
-The pandemic hit just as I was in the middle of my student teaching phase, and the school shut down completely.
-I was devastated–my dream of becoming a teacher suddenly seemed impossible.
+The pandemic hit just as I was in the middle of my student teaching phase, and my school shut down completely.
+I was devastated, and my dream of becoming a teacher suddenly seemed impossible.
 I remember crying every night, feeling like everything I’ve worked so hard for was slipping away.

 But every time I expressed my fear to my mom, she stayed calm and reassured me, “Everything will work out, just wait and see.”
 I had my doubts, but I clung to her words.
 She was always the steady rock in our family, and I began to lean on that belief, even when it felt like the world was shifting beneath me.
 I had to adjust to online teaching, navigate constant uncertainty, and find ways to finish my program virtually.
 It wasn’t easy, and there were moments where I questioned whether it would all work out, but my mom’s quiet confidence kept me grounded.